 A mole that looks different from your other moles.

 A sore that doesn't heal.

 A mole or sore becomes red or swells at its edges or beyond.

 Become familiar with the way your moles look so you will know if they’re changing.
 Take note of any new moles that appear on your skin.

 Most moles are not melanomas.
 But it is important to see your healthcare provider if you have moles or other spots on your skin with the features above.
 Also see your provider if you are worried about a spot on your skin for some other reason.
-Only a healthcare provider can tell if you have cancer.
+Your healthcare provider will examine the mole and do testing on it to find out if you have cancer.